aio-libs-abandoned/aioredis-py/docs/migration.md

 buggy and not well understood.
 Additionally, there is no such abstraction in our source implementation (redis-py).

-API level encoding support, like `.get(encoding="utf-8")`, is dropped.
-Whether decode or not could only be set globally on connection pool level during initialization with param `encoding`, `decode_responses`.
+We have dropped command-level encoding support, like `.get(encoding="utf-8")`.
+You now set the encoding globally on connetions and connection pools during initialization with the `encoding` parameter.
+You can also use the `decode_responses` parameter to control whether or not aioredis-py automatically decodes responses from Redis using the given encoding.

 Public API `.eval()` is changed from `.eval(script, keys=[], args=[])` to `.eval(script, len(keys), *(keys + args))`.
 The same thing happens on `.evalsha()`.